OpenBB-finance/OpenBB/gamestonk_terminal/cryptocurrency/coingecko/README.md

 ````
 usage: nft_today
 ````
 Get Non-fungible Token of the Day.
 Everyday on CoinGecko there is chosen new NFT.
 NFT (Non-fungible Token) refers to digital assets with unique characteristics.
 Examples of NFT include crypto artwork, collectibles, game items, financial products, and more.
-`nft_today` command you will display:
+`nft_today` command you will display: author, description, url, img url.
-* author,
-* description,
-* url,
-* img url

 ![image](https://user-images.githubusercontent.com/275820/123539455-2abc7180-d73a-11eb-9b58-160f11d99b44.png)